 Cheese lovers will tell you that you’ll smell limburger before you see it, and we’d be hard-pressed to dis-a-brie.
-Made by Chalet Cheese Cooperation in Monroe, Wisconsin, we’re proud to be the only state in the country carrying on the tradition of making limburger.
+Made by Chalet Cheese Cooperative in Monroe, Wisconsin, the only remaining maker of this aromatic cheese, we’re proud to be the only state in the country carrying on the tradition of making limburger.

 This creamy cheese is known to pack a punch; it’s earthy, pungent, and a bit barnyard-y.
 Although it might take some effort to get over the initial shock of the smell, there are few things that taste better than a limburger smeared over fresh rye bread.